chatbottech/chatbottech.github.io/about.md

 <img width="300" src="/img/daoud.jpg" class="float-left mt-2 mr-5 mb-2">
 Hi, I'm Daoud!
-I've been excited about conversational interfaces ever since I watched Star Trek as a kid (although I don't think that term excited then).
+I've been excited about conversational interfaces ever since I watched Star Trek as a kid (although I don't think that term existed then).
 I actually used to read books about parsing and grammar on holiday because I really wanted to understand this stuff.
 I ended up doing a PhD in computational linguistics and inventing my own theory of meaning.